 I originally developed this cashew & tofu based ricotta to use in my Zucchini Involtini Recipe.

-I have also made incredible lasagna, heirloom tomato salad, and a tomato and caramelized onion galette using this recipe.
-I wish I had the lasagna and galette recipes solidified, I have the notes in my books, but I need to revisit them.
+I have also made incredible lasagna, heirloom tomato salad, tomato and caramelized onion galette, and chickpea omelets using this recipe.
+Things I hope to revisit and share eventually!

-You could also simply spread this cashew ricotta on toast (fancy!), use it in sandwiches or enjoy it tucked into wraps for a flavourful and healthy alternative to mayo or dairy based spreads and cheese.
+You could also simply spread this cashew ricotta on toast (fancy!), use it in sandwiches or enjoy it tucked into wraps, as a filling for phyllo dough and or on pizza/flatbreads.